Keith Wilhelmi's Self-Paced Frog Dissection Guide

 I recommend the following materials per team:

--1 frog.
-It’s worth it to purchase the largest size available.
+-1 bullfrog (It is worth it to purchase the largest size available, 6-7".)

 -1 permanent marker for labeling the plastic bag

--1 tray.
-I use the plastic lids from shoe storage containers.
-I do not recommend the use of dissecting needles or wax filled trays; these are difficult to manipulate and time consuming to maintain.
+-1 tray (I use the plastic lids from shoe storage containers.
+I do not recommend wax-filled trays; these are difficult to manipulate and time consuming to maintain.
+Dissection needles are unnecessary.)

--1 eye dropper with a smooth open end (Be careful when ordering these; some are sold with the ends "snapped off" rather than "melted.")
-This dropper is useful for expanding the glottis.
+-1 glass eye dropper with a smooth end (Be careful when purchasing these; some are sold with the ends snapped off instead of melted.
+The smooth end is useful for expanding the glottis during lung inflation.)

--1 plastic eye dropper with a large squeeze bulb.
-The large bulb makes lung inflation more effective.
+-1 plastic eye dropper with a large squeeze bulb (The large bulb facilitates easier, fuller lung inflation.)

--1 metal probe (These inexpensive probes (about $1.20 each) are rounded at the "pointed" end and flat at the other end.
-Unfolded jumbo paper clips would serve the purpose, but the sharp ends would need to be filed smooth.)
+-1 metal probe (These sell for about $1.20, are rounded at the 'pointed' end and flat at the other end.
+Unfolded jumbo paper clips with sanded ends would serve the purpose.)

--1 pair of reasonably good dissecting scissors (It’s worth it to go with a good grade.)
+-1 pair of reasonably good dissecting scissors (It is worth it to buy the 'good,' rather than 'student' grade.)

 -1 pair of forceps (student grade is fine)

--1 clamp (I was able to obtain discarded, unused hemostats from a local hospital.)
+-1 clamp (These are not vital, but they make removing the skin easier.
+I was able to obtain unused hemostats from a local hospital.)

 -1 metric ruler